System Level Measures

 Contributory measures are chosen locally based on the needs and priorities of communities and local health services.
 They have a quality improvement focus and are front line service level measures that show a tangible and meaningful result of the interaction between clinicians and patients.

-The Measures Library for System Level and contributory measures is available here.
+The Measures Library for System Level and contributory measures is available here on Health Quality Measures New Zealand.